 Trade was not all one way.
 Artefacts found at the site include Ionian cups and ceramics from the Greek island of Samos and Etruscan amphorae and bucchero from Italy.

 In one structure fishing equipment, hooks, lead weights, and harpoons were found whilst in another were piles of Murex shells.
-These finds indicated a fishing and a dyeing industry.
+These finds indicated fishing and a dyeing industries.
 The prized purple dye was made from the Murex mollusc.
-There were also indications that the fierce fish sauce, garum, was manufactured at the site.
+There were also indications that the fierce fish sauce - garum, was manufactured at the site.

 Cerro del Villar was clearly a thriving trading centre with both indigenous communities in the interior whilst maintaining maritime links with the wider Mediterranean.

 The 7th and 6th centuries BC was a troubling time for Phoenicians.
 Although we think of them today as a group and give them a name it is highly unlikely that they thought of themselves in those terms.
 It is more likely that they identified with their home city, Tyre, which had sent out merchants to concentrate on the western Mediterranean.
 Byblos, other 'Phoenician' cities in Lebanon, concentrated on the inland trade route to Syria and Mesopotamia and the southern route to Egypt.
 Although the home towns cooperated with each other, especially in the dispersal of exotic goods brought back by their overseas traders, they were highly competitive.
 Overseas colonies were expected to pay tribute back to their home cities.